Bobozee Akpu Mmiri,Wet Cassava Chips

 Hello people, how are you and family doing today?
 Hope the cold weather is not affecting you that much?

-Please check out my pepper soup recipe, it’s a perfect treat for cold weather.
+Please check out my pepper soup recipe, a perfect treat for cold weather.

 This is one Nigerian Snack that has so many names.
 I didn’t take note of that until I made this post.